 Tip 8: Concerts celebrating the Baroque Period

 Would you like to know how the aristocrats spent their long winter evenings?
-Then visit one of the baroque concerts at the Berlin Residences in an exclusive concert series.
+Until 18 December, you can enjoy one of the baroque concerts at the Berlin Residences in an exclusive concert series.
 Here, music is played in original costumes.
 Enjoy the classical pieces by Mozart, Bach and Handel in the magnificent ambience of the Charlottenburg Palace.